mptre/php-soundcloud/README.md

 The wrapper includes convenient methods used to perform HTTP requests on behalf of the authenticated user.
 Below you'll find a few quick examples.

-Ofcourse you need to handle the authentication first before being able to request and modify protect resources as demonstrated below.
-Therefor I refer to the [demo application](https://github.com/mptre/ci-soundcloud) which got some example code on how to handle authentication.
+Of course, you need to handle the authentication first before being able to request and modify protected resources as demonstrated below.
+Therefore, I refer to the [demo application](https://github.com/mptre/ci-soundcloud) which has some example code on how to handle authentication.

 ### GET